 Screen printing businesses typically begin by printing manually, then upgrade to an automatic screen printing press once their business has grown large enough (more about that later).

-On-demand digital hybrid printing and the advent of simple and affordable online stores has created a new gold rush to find the best solution for instant fulfillment of custom t-shirts and other printed garments.
+On-demand digital hybrid printing and the advent of simple and affordable online stores have created a new gold rush to find the best solution for the instant fulfillment of custom T-shirts and other printed garments.